 You are most likely to spot various birds, lizards, and jackrabbits inside the park.
 Once I got lucky and saw bighorn sheep climbing in the rocks above!
 Also, snakes, rats, and even coyotes can come out at night.

-Upon Arrival at Joshua Tree National Park
+Upon arrival at Joshua Tree National Park

 When you arrive, you will no doubt be driving into the park by car.
 The park is open 24 hours a day, so arrive early if at all possible.
 This will help to a) get some time in while the day is still cooler and comfortable – very important if you plan to hike, and b) give you maximum time in the park.